el-schneider/statamic-auto-alt-text/README.md

 ## Configuration

-By default, the addon uses the `moondream` service in `cloud` mode.
+By default, the addon uses the `moondream` service with the cloud API.
 Set your API key in your `.env` file:

 ```dotenv
 MOONDREAM_API_KEY=your_api_key_here